 States Where It Is Illegal To Bet On The Super Bowl

-Outside of Washington, states are not as aggressive towards offshore gambling.
-Our team of sports betting analysts have compiled a table of all 50 states and their stance on offshore betting.
+Outside of these three states, most regions are not as aggressive towards offshore gambling.
+Our team of sports betting analysts has compiled a table of all 50 states and their stance on offshore betting.
 Pay attention to which ones are lenient towards the offshore market and which states are not.
 Knowing how the state laws apply to your region can make all the difference between staying within your legal confines.

 States That Allow Legally Licensed Offshore Super Bowl Betting

-- All states with the exception of Washington State
+- All states, with the exception of Washington

 States That Prohibit Legally Licensed Offshore Super Bowl Betting

-Will State Regulated Online Super Bowl Betting Be Legal In The Future?
+Will State Regulated Online Sports Betting Be Legal In The Future?

 Interesting State Super Bowl Facts

-We’ve found some interesting bits of information regarding the Super Bowl that could tie in to your Super Bowl betting strategy.
-While this information has no bearing on the outcome of the Super Bowl, it is something to consider, especially for bettors leaning towards history and superstition.
+We’ve found some interesting bits of information regarding the Super Bowl that could tie into your NFL championship betting strategy.
+While this information has no bearing on the outcome of the big game, it is something to consider, especially for bettors leaning toward history and superstition.